 - Prisma Health Upstate, Greenville SC

-- Greenwood Genetic Center, Greenwood, Greenville, and Columbia and Charleston SC
+- Greenwood Genetic Center, Greenwood, Greenville, Columbia and Charleston SC

 - Atrium Health, Charlotte NC